 Who it’s best for

-NordPass is a great solution for people who want to use a password manager to organize their important and confidential information.
+NordPass is an excellent solution for people who want to use a password manager to organize their important and confidential information.
 You can store your passwords, notes, credit cards, and personal information inside your NordPass vault.

-NordPass is also beneficial for someone who needs more guidance as they build their digital vault.
+NordPass also benefits those who need more guidance as they build their digital vault.
 NordPass walks you through the setup, and all of the elements are fairly self-explanatory, so you don’t have to search too hard to add any type of information.
+It also features seamless autofill and password generation capabilities.

 NordPass also offers other solutions, like NordVPN and NordLocker cloud storage, so if you’re already using one of its other apps, you’ll likely understand the user interface pretty easily.
 These bundled security features are ideal for people who need more encrypted file storage.